backdrop-contrib/slick/README.txt

 - Fullscreen admin preview with Views is intentionally disabled to avoid interfering/ covering admin pages.
-- The following is not module related, but worth a note:
-  * lazyLoad ondemand has issue with dummy image excessive height.
+- The following is not module related, but worth a note: o lazyLoad ondemand has issue with dummy image excessive height.
 See above for the recommended fixes.
-Added fixes to suppress it via CSS.
-  * If the total < slidesToShow, Slick behaves.
-Previously added a workaround to fix this, but later dropped and handed over to the core instead.
-  * Fade option with multiple slideToShow will screw up.
+Added fixes to suppress it via CSS. o If the total < slidesToShow, Slick behaves.
+Previously added a workaround to fix this, but later dropped and handed over to the core instead. o Fade option with multiple slideToShow will screw up.

 UNKNOWN ISSUES